rappid/query.js/README.md

 # query.js
 ## Introduction

-query.js is an abstract query language which can be mapped to different query language implementation.
+query.js is an abstract query language which can be mapped to different query language implementations.
 It runs in the browser as well as on Node.js.

 ## Installation